Add an HSA to a Special Needs Financial Plan

 HSA benefit: Supplement health insurance benefits.

 Special needs application: Your health insurance plan may cover your minor children and adult dependents with disabilities, but the deductible and copays might make cash flow difficult.
 And, your health insurance coverage might exclude some necessities for your loved one with disabilities or special needs.
-An HSA is there to help fill in the gaps.
+An HSA can help you with those eligible out of pocket expenses.

-An HSA can be used to pay for emerging technologies, experimental drugs and other medical related expenses that your insurance may not cover.
+Funds in your HSA can be used for emerging technologies, experimental drugs and other medical related expenses that your insurance may not cover.
 If your doctor orders or prescribes it, you should be able to pay for it with an HSA.
 This can include things like home modifications, ABA therapies, special diets, vitamins, autism programs and more.

 HSA benefit: Rollover funds.

-Special needs application: You may not know what the future holds in terms of expenses for your loved one with special needs or disabilities, so accumulating savings in an HSA is a great way to stay prepared.
+Special needs application: You may not know what the future holds in terms of expenses for your loved one with special needs or disabilities, so accumulating savings in an HSA is a great way to help you stay prepared.
 Your HSA account and funds stay with you, even if you change jobs.
 Funds can be rolled over, so you’ll never have to “use-it-or-lose-it.”
 In a special needs situation this is especially helpful, because dependents may be able to stay on a parents’ plan beyond typical ages, so the benefits may span multiple jobs for the covered worker.
-This feature makes your HSA another source of resources for a lifetime of care.
+This feature can help make your HSA another source of resources for a lifetime of care, as long as you have funds in the account.

 HSA benefit: Save into retirement.